walles/batterylogger/README.md

 * Make sure we rotate the history file when it gets too big.
 Aim for keeping a month or more of stats at hand.

+* Make a preference for disabling the service.

+* Detect unclean shutdowns of the EventListener service and do something appropriate...

 * Find out how to find model X-coordinate for an in-graph click.
 This would be used for showing event details when we click them.
 Try using